MaterializeInc/materialize/src/persist/README.md

 concurrent readers (including while there is a writer).

-The [persist write lock] is "reentrant" to allow Kubernetes deployments to crash processes without cleaning releasing the lock.
+The [persist write lock] is "reentrant" to allow Kubernetes deployments to crash processes without cleanly releasing the lock.
 The code generalizes this to a "reentrance ID", but in single-node Materialize, the catalog ID is used (this will have to be changed for platform).
 If reentrance is misused to allow multiple persist instances to think they each have exclusive writer access, then